Henry Wood: Early years

-Wood was born in Oxford Street, London, the only child of Henry Joseph Wood and his wife Martha, née Morris.
-Wood senior had started in his family's pawnbroking business, but by the time of his son's birth he was trading as a jeweller, optician and engineering modeller, much sought-after for his model engines.
+Wood was born in Oxford Street, London, on 3 March 1869, the only child of Henry Joseph Wood and his wife Martha, née Morris.
+Wood senior had started in his family's pawnbroking business, but by the time of his son's birth he was trading as a jeweller, optician and engineering modeller, much sought after for his model engines.
 It was a musical household: Wood senior was an amateur cellist and sang as principal tenor in the choir of St Sepulchre-without-Newgate, known as "the musicians' church".
 His wife played the piano and sang songs from her native Wales.
 They encouraged their son's interest in music, buying him a Broadwood piano, on which his mother gave him lessons.
 The young Wood also learned to play the violin and viola.

 Wood received little religious inspiration at St Sepulchre, but was deeply stirred by the playing of the resident organist, George Cooper, who allowed him into the organ loft and gave him his first lessons on the instrument.
 Cooper died when Wood was seven, and the boy took further lessons from Cooper's successor, Edwin M. Lott, for whom Wood had much less regard.
 At the age of ten, through the influence of one of his uncles, Wood made his first paid appearance as an organist at St Mary Aldermanbury, being paid half a crown.
 In June 1883, visiting the International Fisheries Exhibition at South Kensington with his father, Wood was invited to play the organ in one of the galleries, making a good enough impression to be engaged to give recitals at the exhibition building over the next three months.
 At this time in his life, painting was nearly as strong an interest as music, and he studied in his spare time at the Slade School of Fine Art.
 He remained a life-long amateur painter.

 After taking private lessons from the musicologist Ebenezer Prout, Wood entered the Royal Academy of Music at the age of seventeen, studying harmony and composition with Prout, organ with Charles Steggall, and piano with Walter Macfarren.
 It is not clear whether he was a member of Manuel Garcia's singing class, but it is certain that he became its accompanist and was greatly influenced by Garcia.
 Wood also accompanied the opera class, taught by Garcia's son Gustave.
 Wood's ambition at the time was to become a teacher of singing, and he gave singing lessons throughout his life.
 He attended the classes of as many singing teachers as he could, although by his own account, "I possess a terrible voice.
 Garcia said it would go through a brick wall.
 In fact, a real conductor's voice."